New Canaan DCF Investigations

 Important Considerations During DCF Investigations

-Although interviews during DCF investigations may appear informal, all information collected becomes part of the official record.
+Although interviews during New Canaan DCF investigations may appear informal, all information collected becomes part of the official record.
 Anything you say to DCF investigators can be reported to judges, law enforcement officials, and others involved with the case.
 Therefore, it is important to take measures to ensure that your statements cannot be taken out of context and used against you.

 It is also important to read and understand the terms of any agreements entered into with DCF before signing the documents.
 Failure to adhere to all terms could provide DCF with reasons to find you unfit as a parent or the home situation harmful to your child’s wellbeing.